 WTW appoints Tony Yen as Head of Taiwan

-/EIN News/ -- TAIPEI, Taiwan, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- WTW (NASDAQ: WTW), a leading global advisory, broking and solutions company, today announced the appointment of Tony Yen as Head of Taiwan, effective 1 January 2023.
+TAIPEI, Taiwan, Jan.
+16, 2023 (GLOBE NEWSWIRE) -- WTW WTW, a leading global advisory, broking and solutions company, today announced the appointment of Tony Yen as Head of Taiwan, effective 1 January 2023.
 Tony succeeds Charles Wang who retired in December 2022.

 Tony brings with him over 20 years of risk engineering, risk management and insurance broking experience, and joined WTW in 2015.
 He also heads WTW's Corporate Risk & Broking (CRB) business in Taiwan and has helped many Taiwanese companies in developing their business continuity and enterprise risk management programmes.
 In his new role, Tony will work closely with business leaders across WTW to facilitate service delivery and drive growth in Taiwan.